 These drawings represent the types of machines currently in our collection.

-Below is a slideshow showing the process of how a hickory tree becomes a tool handle.
+Below is a gallery showing the process of how a hickory tree becomes a tool handle.

 Hover over an image to view the caption.
 Click an image to view the larger version in a slideshow.